Finding the Mean of a Frequency Distribution In Exercises 49–52, ... | Channels for Pearson+

 Intro to Frequency Distributions

-The class midpoint is the value that lies in the middle of a class interval.
-It is calculated by averaging the lower and upper boundaries of the interval.
-For example, for the interval 0-19, the midpoint is (0 + 19) / 2 = 9.5, which is used in calculating the mean.
+The midpoint of a class interval is found by averaging the lower and upper boundaries of the interval.
+For example, the midpoint for the population range 0-19 is (0 + 19) / 2 = 9.5.
+This value is essential for calculating the mean, as it represents a single value for each range that can be used in the mean formula.

 Recommended video: